Video Encoding Best Practices: 6 Practical Tips for Optimizing Latency, Bandwidth, and Picture Quality

 Tip #3 Enable Network Adaptive Encoding

 In a perfect world, network congestion would never be an issue, but unfortunately, such limitations still exist.
 IP networks, especially the public internet, can be unreliable.
 Whenever there’s a possibility that your bandwidth is not guaranteed, you should consider using Network Adaptive Encoding (NAE) if supported by your encoder.
 NAE mitigates the risk of a stream failing even when encountering significant network bandwidth fluctuations.
 When changes in a network’s conditions are detected, NAE dynamically adjusts the compression level of the encoder stream in real-time.
 This ensures that video streams are non-stop and always at their best quality at a given time over unpredictable networks.
 Read our white paper to understand how NAE uses available bandwidth to maximize your video quality, regardless of any network conditions that may exist.

 Tip #4 Don’t Forget Audio

 When calculating bitrate for your video stream, don’t forget to include audio.
 Although not as intensive as video, audio bitrates can quickly add up especially when including multiple audio channels.
-The Makito X4 video encoder is capable of encoding up to 32 channels of audio in channel pair groups and the audio bitrate can be configured anywhere from 80 to 320 kb/s.
+The Makito X4 video encoder can encode up to 32 channels of audio in channel pair groups and the audio bitrate can be configured anywhere from 80 to 320 kb/s.
 Depending on your application, you may not need pristine audio, in which case 96 or 128 kb/s may be sufficient.
 When audio quality is paramount then consider 192 kb/s or above.
 Whatever the case, don’t forget to include audio within your overall video streaming bitrate budget.

 Tip #5 Consider Chroma Subsampling and Pixel Depth